abelamikee27-ui/portfolio/README.md

 |C++        |

-##Project
+**Project**
 -
--Arduino LED Blink
+•Arduino LED Blink
--Solar Tracker
+•Solar Tracker
--Arduino LED Blinking using tinkercad
+•Arduino LED Blinking using tinkercad
--EasyEDA schematic
+•EasyEDA schematic
--ESP32 expansion board
+•ESP32 expansion board

-##My main goal
+**My main goal**
+-
--To be success and have a Engr. in our family
+To be success and have a Engr. in our family